DavidSchinazi/ssh-charter/charter.md

 authenticate, and compress transmitted data.

-The SSHM working group facilitates discussion of clarifications, improvements, and extensions to SSH protocol.
+The SSHM working group facilitates discussion of clarifications, improvements, and extensions to the SSH protocol.
 The working group also serves as a focus point for other IETF Working Groups who use SSH in their own protocols.

 The initial goals of this working group are: